SPIRIT OF OUTLANDER 2019

 Welcome to the Spirit of Outlander 2019 tour – your chance to experience a unique side of Scotland’s spirited history and heritage.
 Inspired by Diana Gabaldon’s thrilling Outlander series, our tour combines Scotland’s ancient monuments, famous battlefields and traditions with its landscapes, seascapes and islands, and throws in plenty of legendary myths, folklore and unearthed gems – as well as a surprise or two!

-Spirit Journeys’ team, in conjunction with Inverness Custom Tours, has prepared a very special Outlander tour around Scotland visiting some of its major cities and towns, and exploring some of the magnificent scenery of the Highlands and islands.
+Spirit Journeys’ team, have prepared a very special Outlander tour around Scotland visiting some of its major cities and towns, and exploring some of the magnificent scenery of the Highlands and islands.
 Sense the exciting spirit of bygone days.
 Learn of Scotland’s often violent, but always thrilling, history.
 Photograph the staggering scenery revealed around every corner.
 Marvel at the highlights that all Outlander fans should visit.

 Of course, our tour includes many of the outstanding Outlander film location sites, and also takes you back in time (not literally!) as we travel through the lands where the Fraser and MacKenzie clans lived and loved during the years of the Jacobite uprisings.
 We visit Simon ‘the Fox’ Fraser’s final resting place (or is it!) and pop in to the MacKenzie Clan’s family home at Castle Leod and, of course, you will have the chance for some monster spotting as we drive along the banks of Loch Ness.